cubee-cb/linux-vr-compat/README.md

     - Meow is mapped to right grip. (the most important mapping of all!)
     - Continue is mapped to left Y, which isn't obvious with the OpenComposite rendermodels being actual hands.
     - Click either joystick on the title scene to change cat colours.

+### I am Sakuya VR
+- A little stuttery but mostly playable.
+- The level "To the top of the mansion" has the player clip into the floor as it rises and is very jittery as a result.
+- This game has weird controller offsets even on Windows/SteamVR; here the game hands are positioned above the real controllers.

 ---